THD-autonomous-system/ros-2023-thd/README.md

-# homeworks
+# Description
-Here you will find your homework
+Here you will find your exercises

 ------

-## HOMEWORK 1
+## Exercise 1

 Install Ubuntu on your PC.
 You can find guide how do that [HERE](https://github.com/MusubaPy/Install-Ubuntu-guide)